joelstransky/Advanced-Custom-Fields-Post-Templates/README.md

 # Advanced-Custom-Fields-Post-Templates
 Adds the post type template support (since WP 4.7) to Advanced Custom Fields

+# UPDATE
+This is only needed if you are running WordPress!
+4.7+ and your ACF version is below 5.5.0

 With WordPress!
 4.7, we now have the ability to post types based on 'post'. https://make.wordpress.org/core/2016/11/03/post-type-templates-in-4-7/